 Every Saturday, we’ll be posting a new illustration by David Lester.
 The Mecca Normal guitarist is visually documenting people, places and events from his band’s 29-year run, with text by vocalist Jean Smith.

-“I Don’t Need To Hold Your Hand,” from Janis Zeppelin (Smarten UP!
+“War Between The Neighbours,” from Janis Zeppelin (Smarten UP!
 2003) (download):